pravukalyandas/pravu-demo/README.md

 # pravu-demo
-This is a demo of my skill
+This is a demo of my skill.